sakajamiu/easy-team-integration/README.md

 ```

-Replace the placeholder values with your actual Clerk, Stripe, NeonDB, Google Maps, andgeoapify credentials.
+Replace the placeholder values with your actual Clerk,  NeonDB,   credentials.
 You can
 obtain these credentials by signing up on
 the [Clerk](https://clerk.com/),  [NeonDB](https://neon.tech/),
 and [EasyTeam](https://www.easyteam.com/) websites respectively.